 Then, I multiply the samples of the signal by a number.
 This is amplification in an SDR, and I've got a "knob" to turn to adjust it.
 At this point, I need to convert the signal to a real signal which, as I mentioned, where I screwed up.
 One of the real values associated with a complex number, which is what a signal is at that point, is a magnitude, so I thought that I wanted to send the magnitude of the signal to the speaker.
 The problem is, for a quadrature signal, you're adding the square of the sine of the phase with the square of the cosine of the phase, and that number is always one.
 So, I didn't hear anything unless there was some other signal nearby that caused that relationship to get screwed up.
 The proper thing to do is to simply take either the real part or the imaginary part and send that to the speaker.
 At that point, they carry exactly the same information (if they didn't, then the magnitude wouldn't always be 1) and there are no negative frequency signals to worry about because I filtered them out at a previous step.

 At this point, I'm not quite done.
-The signal is at 11,025 samples per second, and the speaker likes 44,100 samples per second, so I do the opposite of interpolation, a process known as "decimation", to convert the sample rate up to 44,100 samples per second.
+The signal is at 11,025 samples per second, and the speaker likes 44,100 samples per second, so I do the opposite of decimation, a process known as "interpolation", to convert the sample rate up to 44,100 samples per second.
 Now, I'm done.
 Feed it to the speaker and I can hear it.